ovilar/phase_5-project/README.md

 ### LSTM
 Next, I provide two Long Short-Term Memory Neural Network models.
 Both the simple and the more structure models provide good Mean Absolute Percent Errors and allow for hyperparameter tuning.
 However, while achieving interesting results, the models fail to capture the troughs in the data.
+The simple LSTM model has a MAPE of close to 10.4%, whereas the Deeper LSTM has a MAPE of 10.5%.

 ### The Prophet
 Lastly, I run two Prophet settings: a plain vanilla one and another with exogenous features.
 Even though the general load pattern resembles the overall data look, the model fails to capture the data peaks.
 However, it captures the seasonality aspects from the data accurately and it might be a good alternative for trough modeling.
+The overall MAPES are around 30-40% for the full period, however the load forecast starts to widen its interval as periods go by.

 ## Conclusion